fortunejs/fortune/README.md

 At the core of Fortune is the **dispatcher**, which accepts a `request` object, and returns a `response` object.
 At intermediate states of a request, a `context` object that encapsulates the request and response is mutated.
 Control is passed through middleware functions depending on the request.

 There are two required components that are pluggable: the **adapter** and the **serializer**.
-Each Fortune instance may only have one database adapter, and multiple serializers.
+Each Fortune instance may have only one database adapter, and multiple serializers.
 Both of these components must subclass and implement the contracts described by their respective superclasses.

 Fortune itself is *agnostic* about networking.
-The responsibility of routing, parsing protocol-specific parameters, may be delegated to serializers which may mutate the request based on arbitrary arguments.
+The responsibility of parsing protocol-specific parameters may be delegated to serializers which may mutate the request based on arbitrary arguments.
 There is a basic `requestListener` function for HTTP included for convenience.

 ## Example

-Implementers do not need to know anything of its internal workings to get started.
+Implementers do not need to know much of its internal workings to get started.
 Here is a basic CRUD example:

 ```js
 import Fortune from 'fortune';